 According to the results of a study published in the U.S. National Library of Medicine, the application of these oils can significantly reduce the severity of arthritis.

-A 2015 scientific study into the effects of myrrh found that it was able to regulate the metabolic profiling and the MAPK signaling pathway in rats; both of which lead to the suppression of inflammation.
+A 2015 study suggests myrrh regulates the metabolic profiling and the MAPK signaling pathway in rats; both of which lead to the suppression of inflammation.

 As arthritis tends to inflame the joint areas, using this essential oil on a regular basis may help to combat the situation.